rsnbusa/ShrimpTech/README.md

 📝  🚀🔥✨❤️💼🏠📣🧑‍💻

+# Dic 2025
+Increase freertois timer stack to 4096... causes crashes if not

 # Mesh Router and MQTT offline strategy

 Experiments done to have final conditions for online and offline consistent work